Iowa State Fair

 The Iowa State Fair is a state fair held in Des Moines, Iowa, every August.
+The first fair began in 1854 in Fairfield and has been held in the Iowa State Fairgrounds since 1886.
+It is based near the state capital over an 11-day period in August.
+With over a million visitors, it is the largest event in Iowa.

-It began in 1854 and has been held on the Iowa State Fairgrounds since 1886.
-It is based in the state capital Des Moines, Iowa over an 11 day period in August.
-With over a million visitors, it is one of the largest and best known state fairs in the United States.
+The fair is known to hold many competitions including the butter cow competition and multiple agricultural contests.
+It hosts multiple forms of entertainment for fairgoers including concerts hosted at the grandstands and a parade that takes place before the opening of the fair.
+It is also known to host many concerts, with the most sold showings being Sonny and Cher in 1972 which attracted 26,200 people, Johnny Cash in 1970 which attracted 23,500 people in two shows, and the Beach Boys in 1975, attracting 25,402 people.